Supply of Goods and Services Act 1982

-The Supply of Goods and Services Act 1982 (c 29) is an Act of the Parliament of the United Kingdom that requires traders to provide services to a proper standard of workmanship ("with reasonable care and skill").
+The Supply of Goods and Services Act 1982 (c.
+29) is an Act of the Parliament of the United Kingdom which requires traders to provide services to a proper standard of workmanship ("with reasonable care and skill").
 Furthermore, if a definite completion date or a price has not been fixed then the work must be completed within a reasonable time and for a reasonable charge.
 The Act was partially superseded by the Consumer Rights Act 2015, insofar as that Act applies, i.e. between trader and consumers, for contracts entered into from 1 October 2015.
-The Supply of Goods and Services Act 1982 as amended remains in force in England, Wales, Northern Ireland; only Part IA of the Act, which creates provisions analogous to Part I of the Act, and Part III, which deals with the Act's commencement etc., apply in Scotland.
+The Supply of Goods and Services Act 1982, as amended, remains in force in England, Wales, Northern Ireland; only Part IA of the Act, which creates provisions analogous to Part I of the Act, and Part III, which deals with the Act's commencement etc., apply in Scotland.

 Overview

-Parts 1 and 1A (Scotland) relate to goods.
-The Act applies to "relevant contracts for the transfer of goods", being those where one person agrees to transfer property in goods, i.e. ownership of the goods, to another person; the Act also applies to contracts for the hire of goods (sections 6 to 10A).
+Parts I and IA (Scotland) relate to goods.
+Part II related to services.
+Part III is "supplementary".

+The sections on goods apply to "relevant contracts for the transfer of goods", being those where one person agrees to transfer property in goods, i.e. ownership of the goods, to another person; the Act also applies to contracts for the hire of goods (sections 6 to 10A).

 The Act does not, however, apply to any "excepted contract", which includes sales of goods (covered by the Sale of Goods Act 1979, for trader to trader contracts, and the Consumer Rights Act 2015, for trader to consumer contracts) and Hire Purchase Agreements.

 When applicable, the Act implies terms into "relevant contracts for the transfer of goods" and "relevant contracts for the hire of goods".

+Contents

+Goods

-In summary, into "relevant contracts for the transfer of goods" the Act implies the following terms:
+In relation to "relevant contracts for the transfer of goods", the Act implies the following terms: